 - quasi phrenesin patientis.
 This is the first time the author clearly used a Greek loan word, phrenesin.
 It even appears to be left in the Greek accusative case.
 It usually means madness, patientis is in a participle form here, and the semantic range is quite large.
 Owing to the fact that it is attached to a Greek loanword, it is hard to get this one right.
 I leave my translation of these two words as doubtful.

 - “variis se vanitatibus cernant illudi.”
 Illudi: pres. pass. inf. “to play at or with any thing, to sport with, amuse one’s self with… To make sport or game of, to jest, mock, or jeer at, to ridicule.”
-I think this passage could well read, “Not that they can call those ones who can see sacred, they see for the purpose to be taking advantage [of the situation] with their foolish ways.”
+This passage could alternatively read, “Not that they can call those ones who can see sacred, they see for the purpose to be taking advantage of the situation]with their foolish ways.”

 - interpres: according to Whitaker it also means translator as well as interpretor.
-I don’t know which one to choose but will remain conservative and stay with the traditional English Bible choice.
+It is not known which one to choose but will remain conservative and stay with the traditional English Bible choice.

-- “ne quid sit corporis per imperitiam tenebrosum”.
+- “ne quid sit corporis per imperitiam tenebrosum.”
 Although corporis is dominantly translated as body, I take corporis here to mean something more generic, according to Lewis and Short it can also mean, person, body, community.
-I think person fits in here best but I could always change this.
+Person fits better but this may change in the final translation.